AI4Finance-Foundation/FinGPT/demos/chatgpt-trading-v2/README.md

 **Disclaimer: We are sharing codes for academic purpose under the MIT education license.
 Nothing herein is financial advice, and NOT a recommendation to trade real money.
 Please use common sense and always first consult a professional before trading or investing.**

-## 1. Price Data and Tweets Data Preparation
+## 1. Data Preparation for Price Data and Tweets

 * First, we fetch price data and Tweets data from [stocknet-dataset](https://github.com/yumoxu/stocknet-dataset)
 * Second, we input Tweets data to a GPT model, say "text-curie-001" or "text-davinci-003", and get the corresponding sentiment scores